Skip to main content

 Creating a Ticket

-Click + Add Ticket to open the ticket creation modal.
+Click + New ticket to open the ticket creation modal.

 Add Ticket Modal